-4 Symptoms of Pancreatic Cancer Alex Trebek Wished He'd Known Sooner
+The Symptoms of Pancreatic Cancer Alex Trebek Wanted You to Know

-But Trebek's battle with pancreatic cancer has hardly been easy.
+But Trebek's battle with pancreatic cancer was hardly easy.
 According to Johns Hopkins University Medicine, stage 4 pancreatic cancer—which means the disease has spread throughout the body—has a five-year survival rate of only 1 percent, and the average patient doesn't live more than a year after receiving a diagnosis.
-Trebek, however, not only continues to fight the disease more than a year since he made his diagnosis public, but he also continues to host the show that turned him into an icon of popular culture.
+Trebek, however, not only survived the disease more than a year since he made his diagnosis public, but he also continued to host the show that turned him into an icon of popular culture.

-Recently, Trebek has been more than open about how trying the ongoing journey has been, leading him to use his voice to educate others on the challenges he faced after receiving his diagnosis.
-To help you avoid a similar fate, here are the four symptoms of pancreatic cancer Alex Trebek wished he'd known sooner.
+Recently, Trebek had been open about how trying the ongoing journey had been, leading him to use his voice to educate others on the challenges he faced after receiving his diagnosis.
+To help you avoid a similar fate, here are the four symptoms of pancreatic cancer Trebek said he wished he'd known sooner.
 And for more hints to take when it comes to your health, check out the 40 Subtle Signs Your Body Is Telling You Something's Seriously Wrong.

 Persistent stomach pain